Delfs-Engineering-WebSync/websync-fm-client/README.md

 ### Building for Production

-To build the application for production (resulting in a single `index.html` file in the `dist` directory):
+To build the application for production:

 ```bash
 npm run build
 ```

-The outputted `dist/index.html` is the file intended for use in the FileMaker web viewer.
+### FileMaker Web Viewer Integration

+After running the `npm run build` command, the single file to be used within the FileMaker web viewer is located at:

+`dist/index.html`

 ### Previewing the Production Build